MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprinterscriptablepropertybag.md

 # IPrinterScriptablePropertyBag interface

 ## -description

 The IPrinterScriptablePropertyBag interface is the property bag interface passed to script clients.

 This interface is the same as <a href="..\printerextension\nn-printerextension-iprinterpropertybag.md">IPrinterPropertyBag</a>, except that the GetBytes and SetBytes methods operate on JavaScript arrays and the GetReadStream and GetWriteStream methods operate on <a href="..\printerextension\nn-printerextension-iprinterscriptablestream.md">IPrinterScriptableStream</a> objects.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPrinterScriptablePropertyBag</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPrinterScriptablePropertyBag</b> also has these types of members:

-The <b>IPrinterScriptablePropertyBag</b> interface has these methods.

-Gets a specified boolean property.

-Gets a byte array property.

-Gets an integer property.

-Gets a read stream and uses it to read  from a property.

-Gets a string property.

-Gets a stream and uses it  to write to a stream property.

-Writes a specified boolean property value.

-Writes a byte array property.

-Writes an integer property.

-Writes a string property.

 ## -members

 The <b>IPrinterScriptablePropertyBag</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>